richcsst/BBS-Universal/README.md

 ## SYSOP MENU FILE FORMAT

-Note:  Add needed files are included in the distribution.
+Note:  All needed files are included in the distribution.
 All you need to do is customize them for your BBS
 ```
 # Key | Command | Color | Description
 1|SYSOP LOGIN SYSOP|WHITE|Connect as user SysOp